-- The governing board will adopt an annual operating budget each fiscal year for the next fiscal year by June 15th of each year. - The school's annual single audit, completed by a Local Government Commission approved Independent Certified Public Accountant, will show no deficit and zero "0" adverse finding. - 3.
-The school will have zero "0" non-compliance finding in its financial operations for all state, local, and federal programs. - 4.
-The governing board shall receive 12-month financial reports each year, one for each month of the year which shows the schools financial position including the approved budget, funds received, and funds expended. - 5.
-The governing board shall monitor its Dun & Bradstreet Credit Report each quarter and assure that all its current bills are paid on time and the school maintains a high credit rating.
+- The governing board will adopt an annual operating budget each fiscal year for the next fiscal year by June 15th of each year. - 2.
+The school's annual audit, completed by a Local Government Commission approved Independent Certified Public Accountant, will show no deficit and zero "0" adverse finding. - 3.
+The school will have zero "0" non-compliance findings in its financial operations for all state, local, and federal programs. - 4.
+The governing board shall receive 12 monthly financial reports each year, one for each month of the year, which shows the school's financial position including the approved budget, funds received, and funds expended. - 5.
+The governing board shall monitor its Dun & Bradstreet Credit Report each quarter and ensure that all its current bills are paid on time and the school maintains a high credit rating. - 6.
+The school will meet 100% of finance requirements of the N.C.
+Charter School Performance Framework.